tobi-wan-kenobi/bumblebee-status/docs/modules.rst

 module will have normal highlighting if there are zero notifications,
                  "warning" highlighting if there are nonzero notifications, "critical" highlighting if there are any critical notifications

+Parameters:
+* rofication.regolith: Switch to regolith fork of rofication, see <https://github.com/regolith-linux/regolith-rofication>.

 rotation
 ~~~~~~~~